lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 > This section could be covered in a whole book so I'm gonna be brief for each point.

 ## Inheritance

+The canonical way to use inheritance is when we have different kind of classes related to a parent class with only minimal changes necessary, and usually not core logic changes.
+Most other kind of usages can usually be replaced by a better pattern.

 #### The problems with inheritance

-- Coupling between child and parent class
+- Coupling between child and parent class : any change in the parent will affect all child classes.
-- namespace pollution
+- using inheritance when using only part of the parent class interface is bad because of the law of demeter.
+- Semantically the parent class can loose its (semantical) meaning especially when the child class partially uses the parent class.
-- Not easy to swap logic in the parent class
+- Not so easy to swap logic in the parent class if the class internals are used by the child classes.

 ### Solutions
 - Interfaces